 What is PPC advertising?

 PPC, an acronym for Pay-Per-Click, is an internet marketing technique in which businesses pay a fee each time one of their ads is clicked on and a browser is sent to their website.
-With spending on PPC ads rising 10% in the past year alone, this advertising method is only getting stronger.
+With spending on PPC ads rising 10% in 2018, this advertising method is only getting stronger.
 If you wish to truly capture a large audience give Pay-Per-Click a go!

 What type of PPC advertising should I use?

 A highly suggested option (and currently the most popular type of pay-per-click advertising) is Google AdWords.
 Google is the most widely used search engine around and currently handles over 70% of searches made by users.
 If you really want to get the most out of your money, then Google AdWords is the direction you should probably go.
 It’s simple to set up, and there’s no long term contract to sign.
 Google AdWords charges you only when someone clicks on your ad and visits your site, or calls you.
 Click here to get started with Google Ads.